Tough U.S. NAFTA demands send ball back into lobbyists' court

 “We’re going to see what the people here are made of,” he told Reuters on the sidelines of the talks.
 “What I can guarantee you is that Mexico won’t agree to a bad deal.”

-Officials from the two biggest U.S. export markets have spent the months since Trump’s November election victory working on U.S. bosses and political leaders to defend NAFTA, a 23-year-old accord that the president has repeatedly called a “disaster,” which he blames for the loss of U.S. manufacturing jobs.
+Officials from the two biggest U.S. export markets have spent the months since Trump’s November election victory working on U.S. bosses and political leaders to defend NAFTA, a 23-year-old accord the president has repeatedly called a “disaster”.

-The U.S. Chamber of Commerce has rejected what it calls the “poison pill” plans and has been backed by other major industry groups.
+The U.S. Chamber of Commerce has rejected what it calls the “poison pill” plans, backed by other major industry groups.

 But whether lobbies that Trump has sought to characterize as part of the “Washington swamp” can encourage a change of heart is far from certain, especially with the president openly feuding with a number of senior Republicans in Congress.

-Arguing that the deal has boosted Mexican manufacturing at the expense of the United States, Trump points to a goods trade deficit with its southern neighbour of $64 billion last year.
+Arguing the deal has boosted Mexican manufacturing at the expense of the United States, Trump points to a goods trade deficit with its southern neighbor of $64 billion last year.

 To that end, his administration is seeking to raise the amount of NAFTA content in autos to 85 percent from 62.5 percent and secure 50 percent of the total for the United States.